mrrooijen/store_schema/README.md

   # Tell ActiveRecord that we want to serialize the :config attribute
   # and store the serialized data as text in the config column.
   #
-  # By default, `store` serializes your data as YAML.
-You can swap this out for
+  # By default, `store` serializes your data using the YAML coder.
+You can
-  # any other coder you want.
-For example JSON or Oj (high performance JSON).
+  # swap the YAML coder out for other coders, such as JSON.
   #
-  # If you're using PostgreSQL's hstore or json column-type instead of the
+  # Note: If you're using PostgresSQL hstore- or json instead of a
-  # text column-type, you should'nt define `store :config`.
+  # plain text column type, don't define `store :config`.
   #
   store :config, coder: JSON